Standard Salon Size & Dimensions: Room, Chair, Station, Layout

 Learn more about my recommended shampoo stations here.

-What does it Cost to Rent a Salon?
+What Does It Cost to Rent a Salon?

 Choosing the Salon Location